Saturday, October 5, 2024

 Papa has Alzheimer's disease.
 It could be that the deterioration just accelerated and everything went downhill for this once robust and active hulk of a man who loves reading, going to sabong, womanizing and just about doing everything he wants with his life, unmindful of consequences.

-I do not know if the restrictions on mobility the Covid 19 lockdown contributed to this, but I think not being able to go out of the house meant a lot for someone who has always been out there.
+I do not know if the restrictions on mobility of the Covid 19 lockdown contributed to this, but I think not being able to go out of the house meant a lot for someone who has always been out there.

 Papa lost his own father at the age of 8.
-He has always been close to her widowed mother and was a major crutch in his life.
+He has always been close to her widowed mother and was a major crutch in her life.
 He was the reliable companion, the strong little shoulder to lean on, the listener to her many stories, never questioning her wisdom and actions and loving her to the end.

 Now, I contemplate on this whole idea of loving until it hurts, sacrificing until you feel none is left of you, putting the needs of another over your own.